 Cape Town residents lining up for water at the beginning of April 2018.
-The water shortage in Cape Town is so dire that the government posted an on-line map that details the water consumption of every household.
+The water shortage in Cape Town was so dire that the government posted an on-line map that detailed the water consumption of every household.
 [They removed the interactive map January 2019.]
-During the fall and winter of 2018, the South African government shared a phone number on-line that residents can call to report water wasters.
+During the fall and winter of 2018, the South African government also shared a phone number on-line that residents could call to report water wasters.

 Does our respect for water mirror our respect for life?
-This is our guiding question.
+This is the question.

 - bottled water

 - cotton + the Aral Sea

 - the Great Barrier Reef

 - women and water

 The idea of bias becomes important, especially when we evaluate water issues.
 Where is this person or organization coming from?
 Do they have an agenda?
 Are they trying to persuade you to adopt a certain point of view?
 Consider the following very different viewpoints about water: